 He is now sharing his skills and experience with the next wave of cyber security professionals that are to emerge from the Certified Information Systems Security Professional course with Salford Professional Development.
+Frank is also due to be a keynote speaker at one of Europe’s largest Cyber and Cloud Events – the cyber security cloud expo – about building a stronger, more cyber-aware workforce.

-We are incredibly excited for Frank to join us in this boot camp style CISSP accreditation, so we’ve been in touch to learn a little more about the in’s and out’s of cyber security and why you should attend this course:
+We are incredibly excited for Frank to join us in this boot camp style CISSP programme, so we’ve been in touch to learn a little more about the in’s and out’s of cyber security and why you should attend this course:

 “Back in the day, you thought about security as military, but nowadays it’s more than that – Businesses have the same threats as the Pentagon!